-By the way, due to the fact that all three triceps heads are stretched to the maximum during standing exercises, it is sometimes done as a warm-up – naturally, with minimal weight (or even with an empty bar) to qualitatively “warm up” the muscles.
+By the way, because all three triceps heads are stretched to the maximum during standing exercises, it is sometimes done as a warm-up – naturally, with minimal weight (or even with an empty bar) to qualitatively “warm-up” the muscles.

 As mentioned above – the exercise allows you to stretch all three heads of the triceps muscle of the shoulder as much as possible.
 This has a positive effect both on its growth and on the “rendering” of the relief.

 Usually, the exercise is performed with a W-shaped bar.
 However, if you are comfortable and accustomed to working with direct – use it.

 - We stand straight, grab the barbell with our palms on top (the distance between the arms when using the straight neck is independently selected by each athlete, but usually already shoulder width) and squeeze it above the head, fully straightening the arms.

 - Inhale, and holding our breath, we begin to smoothly bend the elbows, bringing the barbell over his head.
 Continue to move until the joint is fully bent.

 - Without delay at the lower point, we change the direction of movement, and smoothly bend the elbow, returning the bar to the original.